What Are Bioplastics? A Guide to PLA, PHA, and Starch-Based Types

 Starch-based bioplastics represent one of the earliest and most commercially accessible segments of biodegradable plastics.
 They are derived from renewable plant sources rich in starch, such as corn, potatoes, wheat, or cassava, and are widely used in flexible packaging and agricultural applications.

-Common starch-based bioplastic products including packaging peanuts and food containers
+Common starch-based bioplastics include packaging materials and food containers.

 Production Process